nbilalis/fast-api/README.md

 ## Steps

 1. Run the appropriate `_setup_venv.*` file, for your system.
-1. Run `uvicorn main:app --reload` at the root of the repo.
+1. Run `docker compose up` at the root of the repo.
-1. Open the _URL_ the uvicorn server prompts.
+1. Open the _URL_ that the `fast-api` container responds to.
     - Browse to `/docs` to browse the `OpenAPI Specification` UI.
+    - Browse to `/redoc` to browse an alternative documentation.